The most efficient way to heat and cool your home & business

 When you power on the geothermal unit, a small amount of electricity is used to start your compressor, pumps and other essential items.
 This allows your heat exchanger (loopfield) to begin circulating water.

-In the Summer, the geothermal unit removes the heat from your home and temporarily stores it in the water circulating in the heat exchanger (loopfield).
+In the Summer, the geothermal system removes the heat from your home and temporarily stores it in the water circulating in the heat exchanger (loopfield).
 The heat is moved through the loopfield piping and as it circulates, the heat energy is disbursed through the heat exchanger piping's surface area.

 In the Winter the heat exchanger loopfield picks up the heat energy from the ground (about 50 degrees F) and brings the heat to your geothermal unit.
 Once this heat energy reaches the geothermal unit via heat exchanger piping, the geothermal unit starts a refrigeration cycle that elevates the 50 degree ground temperature to over 100 degrees to heat the home.